spacetelescope/rad/docs/creating.rst

     We only allow the tagging of schemas that describe the top-level objects (datamodels) that RAD outlines.
 Each of these *tags* is an *ASDF tag* that you will need to define in the RAD manifest.
-This is the file located in ``latest/manifests/datamodels.yaml``.
-See :ref:`tag-your-schema` for more
+This file is ``latest/manifests/datamodels.yaml``.
+See :ref:`tag-your-schema` for more information
-    information

 .. note::